Veerainsood/PVT-SSD/docs/INSTALL.md

 ```

 d.
 Install this `pcdet` library and its dependent libraries by running the following command:
+( please return to your original folder after doing above steps and then run it )
 ```shell
 pip install -e . --no-build-isolation
 ```